snoai/ai-markdown/README.md

 *   `script-id`: (String) A unique identifier for this specific instruction block.
 *   `prompt`: (String) The prompt or command text for the LLM.
 *   `priority`: (String) Helps the LLM prioritize if multiple instructions exist (e.g., "high", "medium", "low").
-*   `autoRun`: (Boolean) Indicates if the instruction should be executed automatically by a processing agent.
+*   `auto-run`: (Boolean) Indicates if the instruction should be executed automatically by a processing agent.
 *   `provider`: (String, Optional) Specifies the AI provider (e.g., "openai", "anthropic", "google").
 *   `model-name`: (String, Optional) Specifies the target model (e.g., "gpt-4o", "claude-3-opus").